Harshjerry/Guestara/README.md

 To run app locally

  fork the repo and after reaching the folder calen in your terminal
- install all the packages using npm i  command and run development ser using commmand (npm run dev)

- it will be run on LOCAL HOST 5173
+ install all the packages using npm i  command and run development ser using commmand (npm run dev) it will b run on LOCAL HOST 5173

-Further
- I followed the ViteJS guide to set up the framework and built the project from scratch without using any libraries.
-I have almost added all functionality, including updating, deletion, event handling, today and month slider functions, and highlighting today.
 Learnings
 From this assignment, I learned to use DayJS, deep context API, and how to handle complex states.

-Difficult
+Difficulties
-The most difficult part was managing events for a particular day and updating them.
+The most difficult part was managing events for a particular day and updating them using context .